 Japan Autumn Color

-- Enjoy the immersion in to Japanese traditions, today’s culture, and stunning photography locations.
+- Enjoy the immersion in to Japanese traditions, and today’s culture.

 - Capture the pulse of Tokyo at the Meiji Shrine & Imperial Palace.

 - Six nights in colorful Kyoto, with its many gardens and fall foliage.

 - Miyajima Island and the floating Itsukushima Shrine.

 - UNESCO World Heritage Site of Koya-san and the largest Zen garden in Japan.

 This tour is not currently scheduled.
 Contact us if you want details when tour dates are announced, or if you are interested in running a private trip for your group.

 *U.S. dollars based upon minimum of 6 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
 If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $TBD.

 Autumn is one of the most spectacular times of year to visit Japan.
 The fall color lasts longer than in the Northeast of the US, therefore the trees should be bursting with color on this photographic journey.
 Strabo takes you from the hustle and bustle of Tokyo, to UNESCO World Heritage Sites of Miyajima Island & Mount Koya, and ending in the ancient capital and heart of old Japan, Kyoto.
 Japan has it all from natural landscapes, ancient temples, traditional culture, and wonderful modern street...